thedavidchu/2020_tictactoe/README.md

 ### AI
 - Make multiple levels of AI (Easy = Random, Medium = Look 1 move ahead, Hard = Never loses)
 - Let the player choose whether the AI starts (i.e. whether it is 'X' or 'O')

-## Future Projects
-I am working (about as diligently as I worked on this) on a Chess engine!
-Of course, it will not come close to solving the game, but I think it will be a fun challenge.
-It will either be in C or C++, since I have already made one in Python.
-With these software projects, I do not have my heart set on finishing them; they are mainly to hone and maintain my low-level language skills.